Suunto Vyper Novo Review

-The D4i Novo and the D6i Novo have electro-luminescent backlights.
-The Vyper Novo has both an electro-luminescent backlight and a phosphor-luminescent backlight (this will light up at the flash of your torch and fade over a minute or two).
+*A phosphor-luminescent back light will light up at the flash of your torch and fade over a minute or two.

 If you are looking at a dive computer that's above entry level or you think you will expand on your dive training in next year or two, then you should consider the Suunto Vyper Novo.
 It provides all the functions you need as a Recreational diver.

-With the a 3D compass, the ability to switch between up to 3 gases, the option for wireless air integration, all make this a computer that will grow with your needs.
+With an integrated 3D compass, the ability to switch between up to 3 gases, the option for wireless air integration, all make this a computer that will grow with your needs.

 The dive computer is at a reasonable price point considering all the functionality included.